abdulkadirerol/abdulkadirerol.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year MSc student in the Department of Computer Science at [Georgia State University](https://www.gsu.edu/).
-My research interest broadly lies in multi-modal learning, machine learning, and generative AI.
+My research interest broadly lies in computational social science, multi-modal learning, and generative AI models.

 I graduated from my undergraduate studies in the Department of Computer Engineering at [Bilkent University](https://w3.bilkent.edu.tr/bilkent/).